ejwilburn/PalaverCore/README.md

 **gulp clean-sui** - clean shit
 **gulp watch-sui** - watch for changes in wwwroot/lib/semantic/src and rebuild on the fly

 All of those build tasks can also be run from the command pallette (Ctrl+Shift+P) via Tasks Run Task.
-I'd recommend not runing watch-sui that way though as the built-in task runner in VSCode can only run one task at a time so you'd have to kill the watch to build or debug Palaver.
+I'd recommend not running watch-sui that way though as the built-in task runner in VSCode can only run one task at a time so you'd have to kill the watch to build or debug Palaver.

 ~/semantic.json is the base config file for semantic that tells gulp where to find it and which components to include.
 The rest of semantic customization is done under wwwroot/lib/semantic/src.